MIC-Laboratory/IEEE-NER-2023-EffiE/README.md

 ###### Special NOTE
 It might not be a good idea to pre-train with all 53 gestures from NinaPro DB5 as we have detected Nan loss doing so.

+## Data Preprocessing
+Each raw sEMG value is an 8-bit unsigned number ranging 0 - 255, so we change the sEMG values from unsigned to signed by subtracting the value by 256 if the EMG value is greater than 127.
+An sEMG array is shaped 1x8, one sEMG sample per channel sampled at 5 ms. Then, we combine 32 sEMG arrays to create an sEMG window (8 × 32).
+So, each window is sampled at 160 ms with 80 ms overlapping step of 16.
+Finally, we will have one set of mean and standard deviation for each of the 8 channels calculated from the sEMG samples, obtained from the NinaPro DB5 dataset gestures used during pre-training.
+And we subtract each EMG value with the local mean divided by the local standard deviation.

 ## Files Overview